Arcade-Lecture/exercises/sheet_02/Stausebach/task_2/submission.md

 Remote repositories & branching workflows

     Remote repository
-    With "git remote add origin <url of repository>" you can make a copy of an existing git repository and copy it into a local directory
+    With "git remote add origin <url of repository>" you can make a copy of an existing git repository and copy it into a local directory.

+    Branching
+    The command "git branch" will show all branches available for your projects.
+    If you want to create a new branch use "git checkout -b <branch_name>". e.g. branches can be used to fix bugs.
+Doing this on a new branch instead on the main code base, makes sure that unstable code is never commited to the main code base.